-A Chapter 7 bankruptcy can remain on your credit report for 10 years, whereas a Chapter 13 bankruptcy typically stays on your credit report for 7 years.
+The two types of bankruptcy affect your credit differently.
+Chapter 7 bankruptcy can remain on your credit report for 10 years, whereas a Chapter 13 bankruptcy typically stays on your credit report for 7 years.
 During this time, it can be difficult (but not impossible) to get approved for a credit card.

 How soon after bankruptcy should you apply for a credit card?